-The Nigeria Centre for Disease Control (NCDC) Sunday confirmed a total number of 298 new COVID-19 coronavirus cases in the country via its Twitter handle.
+The Nigeria Centre for Disease Control (NCDC) confirmed a total number of 410 new COVID-19 coronavirus cases in the country Tuesday night.

-Worldwide, the number of those infected has exceeded 21 million.
-According to Johns Hopkins University in Maryland, the global total of confirmed coronavirus cases is now more than 21.4 million.
-More than 771,000 people have died, while 13.4 million have recovered.
+Worldwide, the number of those diagnosed with COVID-19 has exceeded 22 million.
+According to Johns Hopkins University, the global total of confirmed coronavirus cases is now over 22 million, and more than 779,000 people have died, while more than 14 million people have recovered from the disease.